Modern Minimalist Garden Design in India: Aangan to Correa

 • Water Features

-Reflecting pool or wall fountain with recirculation
+Reflecting pool or Mughal-style water channel with recirculation system

 • Structures